hxwang/Machine-Learning/Book/Hadoop-the-definitive-guide/file/chap6.md

   - when write to disk, it may use `compress`
 - when write to disk
   - it will determine the partition based on what will be done in the `reduce` process
+- reducer
+  - reducer get the data by `HTTP`

+### JVM Reuse
+- Hadoop execute tasks in JVM
+  - Launch a JVM costs 1s
+  - a tasktracker can execute multiple tasks at the same time, but in different JVMs

+###　Skipping Mode
+- avoid an error in data cause the map-reduce process to stop
+- the error results skipped will be kept in `_logs/skip`